Trinity School Newbury Academy Trust

 - 8.6: How does the school communicate with parents / carers whose first language is not English?

-Depending on the parents’ level of English then Trinity School would make contact with parents/carers whose first language is not English in the same way as English speaking parents.
-In the event that the parents/carers do not speak English then we may use a translator to communicate effectively with parents / carers.
+Depending on the parents’ level of English, Trinity School would make contact with parents/carers whose first language is not English in the same way as English speaking parents.
+In the event that the parents/carers do not speak English then we may use a translator to communicate effectively with parents/carers.
+Where possible, school communications are translated by the EaL Coordinator.

 - 9.1: What preparation will there be for both the school and my child before he or she joins the school?